cultureamp/danger-systems-buildkite-plugin/README.md

 what the token is used for and is mapped to the expected variable within the run command.

+### Language

+The plugin supports different implementations of danger by specifying a `language` option.
+The available options are:

+- `js` — JavaScript (and TypeScript)
+- `ruby` — Ruby

+Each implementation can specify a `language_version` option to ensure the danger process runs in the environment you’re expecting.
+The version is fed directly to the docker build process, so it should work for any of the following images available on Docker Hub:

+- `js` will run in any [node docker image](https://hub.docker.com/_/node/) matching `node:#{language_version}-alpine`
+- `ruby` will run in any [node docker image](https://hub.docker.com/_/ruby/) matching `ruby:#{language_version}-slim-buster`

 ## Usage

+### JavaScript and TypeScript

+If you’ve chosen `js` as the configured language, the plugin will:

+* Install your npm dependencies via `yarn`
+* Copy your app source into its runtime
-The plugin is currently very simple.
-It will look for either a `dangerfile.ts` or `dangerfile.js` in the root of your repository and run it.
+* Look for either a `dangerfile.ts` or `dangerfile.js` in the root of your repository and run it

 Here’s a simple example from the danger documentation: